krutikapatil19/DSA-Java-basics/DSA_Patterns/SlidingWindow.md

 ## Two types of Sliding Window

 ### 1. Fixed Sized Window
 In this window length is fixed.
-Ex: Finding the maximum sum of any 3 consecutive days sales.
+-Ex: Finding the maximum sum of any 3 consecutive days sales.
 You dont recalculate all 3 each time , you just drop the old day and add the new day.

 ### 2 .
 Variable-size window
 In this, window expands or shrinks depending on conditions.
-Ex: Finding the smallest substring that contains all characters of another string.
+-Ex: Finding the smallest substring that contains all characters of another string.
 You grow/shrink the window until the condition is satisfied.